 Diabetic Peripheral Neuropathy (DPN)

 DPN is the damage that effects the nerves in the hands and feet of diabetics.
 About 50% of diabetics develop DPN.
 For many it eventually causes pain.
-Chronic hyperglycemia (elevated blood glucose) generates oxidative stress which can cause nerve damage.
+Praetego’s Amadorins target the cause of the damage.

 CEO & Co-Founder